 Associated Press Writer

 NEW YORK- A police officer who shot and killed an unarmed African immigrant in a Manhattan warehouse was sentenced Friday to five years probation and 500 hours of community service.
-He had faced up to four years in prison."You will recognize every day that you took a life that shouldn't have been taken," state Supreme Court Justice Robert Straus told the defendant.
+He had faced up to four years in prison.

 Officer Bryan Conroy was convicted in October of criminally negligent homicide, but was acquitted of a more serious charge of second-degree manslaughter.
 That count would have been punishable by up to 15 years in prison.

 "Even as a child, the only job I ever wanted was to be a New York City police officer.
 That dream is gone forever," Conroy told the judge before he was sentenced.
 "The only thing I have left is my family, my wife and my child.
 I ask you to let me go home today with my family."